IdentityPython/JWTConnect-Python-OidcService/doc/conversation.rst

 the interaction between an RP and an OP can be using OIDC.

 We start from knowing absolutely nothing, having to use WebFinger to find the OP.
-The follows dynamic provider info discovery and client registration before the user can be brought in and do the authentication/authorization bit.
+Then follows dynamic provider info discovery and client registration before the user can be brought in and do the authentication/authorization bit.
 And lastly the RP will ask for an access token and after that information about the user.